Dev-Archana/JavaScript-Interview-Questions/README.md

 Javascript output based questions

-# JavaScript output based interview questions
+# JavaScript output based interview questions.
 ---

 #### Click :star: if you like it!!